I've worked at a smog check station in Sacramento, and I hope to shed light on scams/tricks people use to pass the smog check.

 Octane boosters are another suggestion that won't help you pass a smog test.
 They enrich the fuel of your car, meaning the engine will burn the fuel, any additives, and anything else at hand.
 Anything burning inside the motor leaves via the tail pipe, and any new stuff in the mix might cause you to fail your tail pipe emissions test.
 So don't use these additives right before a smog test.

-Myth No. 3: You Need a Tune-Up to Pass
+Myth 3: You Need a Tune-up to Pass

 Myth 5: You Should Pull Out Your "Check Engine" Light Before the Smog Check

 This is one of the most common things people try to do to get their car to pass, and one of the silliest.
 Most vehicles from 1990 and later are equipped with a check engine light.
 This light is required to be working when the technician tests the vehicle.
 If the tech doesn't see the light, he must check his book to see if the vehicle comes with a light.
 If your vehicle comes equipped with a check engine light, but it does not work—either because it went out or because someone tampered with it—your car will automatically fail.

 Make sure your check engine light works.
 On GM cars, the light is a little legend, "Service engine soon," and on most other makes it's a little yellow engine-shaped light.
 If your check engine light stays on, it means that for some reason your engine is not running in the cleanest and most economical way, and so you may as well have your car serviced.

 I hope you learned a few ways to make sure you do not fail your smog inspection.
 Always follow the manufacturer's guidelines for service intervals.
 Make sure that you don't do something that could ruin your vehicle's smog history, since it stays with your car forever.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.